WuphonsReach/blog/_posts/2018/2018-10-18-rw-LostColonyOfPurdom4.markdown

 - Rainbeau's Rational Romance: 60% straight, 15% bisexual, 15% gay, 10% asexual.
 - Supply and Demand: 300%

 The big effect is the research speed and starting with zero technologies, plus a tribal start making it all cost even more.
 The passive cooler was 2000 and pemmican was 2500 to research.
+A level 10 researcher is looking at 1/2 to 3/4 of a year to research something like passive cooler.
+Unless I run multiple shifts per day and turn off all other jobs on the researcher.

 ## Starting tribe: